joeriks/NodeTreeCms/readme.md

 The DocumentNodeByUrl retrives the node at the requested Url.

 That's all there is to it to make it work.
-You will get an admin interface where you can edit your nodes.
+The module for the Admin UI is included in the core dll.

 Defining settings in Nancy